Wettey/SkataFramework-PHP/README.md

 # SkataFramework-PHP
-My own custom MVC framework based on the same principles used in popular frameworks like Laravel &amp; Symfony.
+My own custom PHP framework based on the same principles used in popular frameworks like Laravel &amp; Symfony.